-The lowest level of health improvements examined for RA was 0.1 percent, chosen because of the lower overall mortality associated with RA and reflecting the differences between disease impacts for RA compared with AD/ADRD and CAD.
-For this level of health improvement, the magnitude of impact is similar to CAD.
-Women have more 61,600 fewer life years with RA, and men have about 9,000 fewer life years with RA.

-A 0.01 percent health improvement results in more than 5,500 fewer life years with AD/ADRD for women and nearly 900 fewer life years with AD/ADRD for men.
+The lowest level of health improvements examined for RA was 0.1 percent, chosen because of the lower overall mortality associated with RA and reflecting the differences between disease impacts for RA A 0.01 percent health improvement results in more than 5,500 fewer life years with AD/ADRD for women and nearly 900 fewer life years with AD/ADRD for men.

-2 For the full results, please visit www.rand.org/t/RRA708-1.
+&lt;sup>2 For the full results, please visit www.rand.org/t/RRA708-1.